awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 The `AWS/Connect` namespace includes the following metrics\.

 **CallsBreachingConcurrencyQuota**
 The total number of voice calls that exceeded the concurrent calls quota for the instance\.
+For the total number of calls that breach the quota, take a look at the Sum statistic\.
 For example, assume your contact center experiences the following volumes, and your service quota is 100 concurrent calls:
 + 0:00 : 125 concurrent calls\.
 This is 25 over the quota\.
 + 0:04 : 135 concurrent calls\.
 This is 35 over the quota\.